syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPdfViewer/FreeText-Annotation.md

 {% endhighlight %}
 {% endtabs %}

+### Setting the default background-color

+You can set the background color for the free text annotations using the `SfPdfViewer.AnnotationSettings.FreeText.FillColor` property.
+The default value is set to `UIColor.Clear`.

+{% tabs %}
+{% highlight c# %}

+//Setting the background color of the free text annotation

+pdfViewerControl.AnnotationSettings.FreeText.FillColor = UIColor.Clear;

+{% endhighlight %}
+{% endtabs %}

 ### Setting the default minimum height

 You can set the minimum height for the free text annotations by using the [`SfPdfViewer.AnnotationSettings.FreeText.MinimumHeight`](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfPdfViewer.iOS.FreeTextAnnotationSettings.html#Syncfusion_SfPdfViewer_iOS_FreeTextAnnotationSettings_MinimumHeight) property.
 Refer to the following code example.